akka/akka/akka-docs/rst/scala/persistence.rst

 calls in context of a single command.

 If persistence of an event fails, ``onPersistFailure`` will be invoked (logging the error by default) and the actor will unconditionally be stopped.
-The reason that it cannot resume when persist fails is that it is unknown if the even was actually persisted or not, and therefore it is in an inconsistent state.
-Restarting on persistent failures will most likely fail anyway, since the journal is probably unavailable.
-It is better to stop the actor and after a back-off timeout start it again.
-The ``akka.persistence.BackoffSupervisor`` actor is provided to support such restarts.

-.. includecode:: code/docs/persistence/PersistenceDocSpec.scala#backoff
+If persistence of an event is rejected before it is stored, e.g. due to serialization error, ``onPersistRejected`` will be invoked (logging a warning by default) and the actor continues with next message.

 The easiest way to run this example yourself is to download `Typesafe Activator <http://www.typesafe.com/platform/getstarted>`_ and open the tutorial named `Akka Persistence Samples with Scala <http://www.typesafe.com/activator/template/akka-sample-persistence-scala>`_.